LeiaReid/funding/README.md

 Ed Poole said, “It’s designed over time to bring funding in line over time with England, but as a result of that, over time when there’s a decline in funding the opposite happens in the formula, and you get this divergence away.”

-Source: HM Treasury, 2012.
-Bonus points if you can spot Jeremy Holtham’s 2010 discovery; notably the only year Wales slipped below the floor.

 “The Barnett Squeeze is the built-in fail safe,” Said Ed Poole, expert in territorial politics as well as Welsh politics and Scottish devolution, “It wasn’t built to protect Wales, that’s far too far, it was created to equalize funding.”